safevideo/autollm/README.md

 ## roadmap

-Our roadmap outlines upcoming features and integrations to make autollm the most extensible and powerful base package for large language model applications.
+our roadmap outlines upcoming features and integrations to make autollm the most extensible and powerful base package for large language model applications.

 - [ ] **1-line [Gradio](https://www.gradio.app/) app creation and deployment**

 - [ ] **Budget based email notification**

-- [ ] **Built-in LLM evaluation**
+- [ ] **Automated LLM evaluation**

-- [ ] **Unit tests for online vectorDB integrations**

-- [ ] **Example code snippet to Readme on how to integrate llama-hub readers**
+- [ ] **Add more quickstart apps on pdf-chat, documentation-chat, academic-paper-analysis, patent-analysis and more!**

 ______________________________________________________________________